kammitama5/kammitama5.github.io/_posts/2018-2-27-Tuesday-February-27th.md

   in types) I am drawn towards languages like Julia and Haskell (and Python).
 But Data Science can be a bit tedious;
   you're essentially doing the same thing over and over and the data is questionable.
   Some argue that it isn't even a real science because it's not truly reproducible.
 I have no comment on that, but since I first stumbled upon that comment, [I've been thinking about that](https://towardsdatascience.com/is-data-science-a-real-science-2920bb2529aa).
+In particular, Science being defined as [doing research to advance a field based on reproducible experiments](https://www.quora.com/Is-data-science-a-real-science).
   Anyways, Numerical computation /verification / proofs has a bit more of a specific type of puzzle-solving that I really enjoy.